 Deere & Company ("Deere" or the "Company") recognizes the importance of corporate governance as a component of providing long-term shareholder value.
-The policies set forth below have been guiding principles in Deere's approach to corporate governance, and will continue to be reviewed periodically and revised as appropriate by the Board of Directors to ensure they consistently reflect the board's governance objectives.
+The policies set forth below have been guiding principles in Deere's approach to corporate governance, and will continue to be reviewed periodically and revised as appropriate by the Board of Directors (the "Board") to ensure they consistently reflect the Board's governance objectives.

 BOARD COMPOSITION AND FUNCTIONS

 1. Separation of Chairman and CEO

 While some of the conventional functions of the Chairman (e.g., the setting of agendas for Board and committee meetings) have been and are shared by all directors, the position of Chairman has traditionally been held by Deere's Chief Executive Officer.
 The Board believes that the decision as to who should serve as Chairman and Chief Executive Officer and whether the offices should be combined or separated is the proper responsibility of the Board.

 The Presiding Director is elected by a majority of the independent directors upon a recommendation from the Corporate Governance Committee.
 The Presiding Director is appointed for a one year term beginning upon election and expiring upon the selection of a successor Presiding Director.
 The Company will publish the name of and method for contacting the Presiding Director.

 The designation of an independent Presiding Director is not intended to inhibit communication among the directors or between any of them and the Chairman.
 Accordingly, other directors are encouraged to continue to communicate freely with each other and directly with the Chairman.
 Any director can ask for an item to be added to the agenda for any Board or committee meeting.